benjavalero/replacer/technical-design.md

 In case of Java code, this is automatically done when compiling by a Maven plugin.

-In case of TypeScript code, Prettier configuration is automatically found by VS Code, and formatting can be done easilly from the IDE.
+In case of TypeScript code, Prettier configuration is automatically found by VS Code, and formatting can be done easily from the IDE.

 ### Annotations